(65 ILCS 5/8-11-1.4)

 If the tax is approved by referendum on or after July 14, 2010 (the effective date of Public Act 96-1057), the corporate authorities of a non-home rule municipality may, until December 31, 2020, use the proceeds of the tax for expenditure on municipal operations, in addition to or in lieu of any expenditure on public infrastructure or for property tax relief.
 The tax imposed may not be more than 1% and may be imposed only in

 1/4% increments.
-The tax may not be imposed on tangible personal property taxed at the 1% rate under the Service Occupation Tax Act.
+The tax may not be imposed on tangible personal property taxed at the 1% rate under the Service Occupation Tax Act (or at the 0% rate imposed under this amendatory Act of the 102nd General Assembly).
 Beginning December 1, 2019, this tax is not imposed on sales of aviation fuel unless the tax revenue is expended for airport-related purposes.
 If a municipality does not have an airport-related purpose to which it dedicates aviation fuel tax revenue, then aviation fuel is excluded from the tax.
 Each municipality must comply with the certification requirements for airport-related purposes under Section 2-22 of the Retailers' Occupation Tax Act.
 For purposes of this Section, "airport-related purposes" has the meaning ascribed in Section 6z-20.2 of the State Finance Act.
 This exclusion for aviation fuel only applies for so long as the revenue use requirements of 49 U.S.C.
 47107(b) and 49 U.S.C.
 47133 are binding on the municipality.

 The tax imposed by a municipality